 Accessibility is one of the most important aspects of modern web development.
 Accessibility means the greatest number of users can view your content.
 It means search engines will be able to read your site more completely.
 Users of all types will have a better experience if you take accessibility concerns into account.
-And least of all, it is a required by law for all federal EIT products to be accessible (with a few minor exceptions).
+And least of all, it is required by law for all federal electronic and information technology (EIT) products to be accessible (with a few minor exceptions).

 Accessibility works best when incorporated into an agile production environment.
-It's very hard to adequately address accessibility concerns at the end of a project, but if taken into account at the beginning, it's quite straightforward and cost effective.
-The best and perhaps only way to ensure this is done, is training and education.
-Every member of a production team should be aware of what accessibility concerns are and a basic understanding of how they are addressed.
+It’s very hard to adequately address accessibility concerns at the end of a project, but if taken into account at the beginning, it’s quite straightforward and cost effective.
+The best way to ensure this is done is through training and education.
+Every member of a production team should be aware of what accessibility concerns are and have a basic understanding of how they are addressed.

-If you have any questions about accessibility, 508, or would like help, please reach out on the GitHub Repo.
+If you have questions about accessibility or would like help, please reach out on the GitHub Repo.

-Disclaimer: This resource is intended to help 18F develop accessible products and is not a replacement for the standards defined by the Access Board.
-Please visit the Access Board for information on 508 and their compliance criteria.
+Disclaimer: This resource is intended to help 18F develop accessible products and is not a replacement for the standards defined by the U.S. Access Board.
+Please visit the Access Board’s Section 508 Standards for EIT for more information.